Annonnymmousss/NoBAg-Makers/README.md

 <h2>Installation</h2>

-1) Clone the repository
+1) Clone the repository.
-2) Recreate a local database
+2) Recreate a local database.
-3) Install all the packages used
+3) Install all the packages used.
-4) Check for the availability of PORT
+4) Check for the availability of PORT.
-5) Start the server
+5) Start the server.